John Augustus Atkinson

 John Augustus Atkinson (c.
-1775 – 1830) was an English artist, engraver and watercolourist.
+1775 – 25 March 1830) was an English artist and engraver.

 Life

 Atkinson was born in London.
 In 1784, he went to St. Petersburg to his uncle James Walker, engraver to the empress Catherine the Great.
 There he studied in the picture galleries, encouraged by Catherine and her son Paul I, and was commissioned by Paul to paint large pictures of Russian history.